 “Let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.”
 Romans 12:2 (NLT).

-•He reminded me that because he reconciled me to himself, I am a completely new person on the inside.
-And that makes me a partner with him in the reconciliation process to the world.
+•He reminded me that because He reconciled me to Himself, I am a completely new person on the inside.
+And that makes me a partner with Him in the reconciliation process of the world.

 “God is patient because he wants everyone to turn from sin and no one to be lost.”
 2 Peter 3:9 (CEV)